armilleiwilliam/volopa_front/README.md

 # Getting Started

+I suggest to start installing the back end as you need the url endpoint to start the front end

 ## Laravel back end installation:
 (You find these same instructions on the back end app as well)
 ##### git clone git@github.com:armilleiwilliam/volopa_backend.git
+##### set the connection to your local database on env. file
 ##### composer install
 ##### php artisan migrate:refresh --seed
 (this command creates tables and populate them with rate data and login details needed for the project,